gitacoco/major_studio/miniLab_Figma/README.md

         - Check by hovering
 - **Smart Animation** VS **Dissolve** or **Instant**
     - Tip: use **Smart Animation** with restraint
-    - Case 8: Bird Project 2 (Dropdown Menu)
+    - Case 1: Bird Project 2 (Expand a category of bird list)
+    - Problem: a leak of the text

 ### Sometimes: Overflow Behavior for Frames